Sustainable Resource Development and Access – One Community Weekly Progress Update #646

 Core Team, Volunteer Work Review, Sustainable Resource Development and Access, One Community Weekly Progress Update #646, One Community volunteer management, Highest Good Network software, sustainable resource development, volunteer onboarding process, bug identification and fixes, social media coordination, email communications team, web development support, team interview setup, sustainable project video production

 Govind Sajithkumar (Project Manager) continued focusing on analytics and content management for Meta’s Facebook and Instagram platforms.
-He managed content rotation for Meta’s social channels by refreshing the Facebook and Instagram feeds with new and scheduled posts.
-He entered content details and metadata into the Open Source spreadsheet.
-Govind also updated the social media analytics by collecting and processing new audience data, and added the latest post performance statistics to the Facebook and Instagram data sheets.
-Additionally, he completed PR Review Team Management, which involved providing feedback on team members’ documents, modifying a WordPress site with the team’s weekly summary and collage, and updating both the PR Review Team Table and the HGN PR spreadsheet.
-He also submitted his admin feedback table, supporting One Community’s efforts in sustainable resource development and access.
+He managed content rotation by updating feeds with new and scheduled posts and entered content details and metadata into the Open Source spreadsheet.
+Govind also updated social media analytics by processing new audience data and adding the latest performance stats to the platform data sheets.
+In addition, he completed PR Review Team Management, providing feedback on team documents, updating the WordPress blog with the weekly summary and collage, and maintaining the PR Review Team Table and HGN PR spreadsheet.
+He also submitted his admin feedback table, supporting One Community’s mission of sustainable resource development and access.
 The images below highlight key aspects of this work.

 Highest Good Society, Sustainable Resource Development and Access, One Community Weekly Progress Update #646, Meta social media management, Facebook content updates, Instagram feed scheduling, Open Source content tracking, social media analytics update, audience data analysis, PR Review Team Management, WordPress blog updates, weekly summary collage upload, HGN PR spreadsheet maintenance